 TIPS FOR FUTURE GUESTS & SAVE MONEY

-- Save money: enjoy free VIP perks at Belmond Hotel Cipriani when booking via Virtuoso (e.g. room upgrade, daily breakfast, early check-in, late check-out, and $100 USD food & beverage credit).
+- Save money: get complimentary VIP perks at Belmond Hotel Cipriani when booking via Virtuoso (e.g. room upgrade, daily breakfast, early check-in, late check-out, and $100 USD food & beverage credit).

 - Room tip: a lagoon view room or suite with balcony is your best choice if you like to watch the world go by.
 If you prefer the charm of an old Venetian palace, you need to book a room or suite inside the Palazzo Vendramin, where accommodations enjoy spectacular views of Piazzo San Marco and the Venice skyline.

 - Read my tips for preparing your trip in time.

 Late spring and early summer are the best times to visit Venice as far as weather is concerned.
 But the city during these beautiful warm days is packed with tourists, meaning that there can be long waits to enter museums and sights.
 Also during this peak time, finding accommodations – budget or otherwise – can be a challenge.
 In summer, the city can be oppressively hot, the canals ripe with odor, and the inevitable mosquitoes are bothersome.
 Venice’s location, in northern Italy on the Adriatic Sea, means that the city has colder, longer winters.
 While winter can be a great time of year to visit, especially in terms of getting a bargain and avoiding crowds, it can be harsh (the winds that whip off the Adriatic and down the alleyways are bone-chilling).

 - Venice Marco Polo Airport is located 8 km (5 mi) north of the city and it served by most European full-service carriers (click here for a direct link to their websites) as well as by some non-European airlines.
 Check the Wikipedia page of Venice Marco Polo Airport for a continuously updated list of airlines that offer direct flights to Venice.